Jack1021ohoh/Employee_Turnover_Analysis/README.md

 ---
 ### Description
-This is the final project for the Business Intelligence course.
-We used python programming language to analyze and predict whether an employee will leave a job.
-In the data preprocessing process, We used the Leave-One-Out Target Encoding technique to encode the categorical variables.
-Next, We built multiple machine learning models to determine whether an employee will leave.
-Moreover, we utilized Shapley Values to understand the key features that make an employee want to quit.
+This project is the final project for the Business Intelligence course, where we used Python to analyze and predict whether an employee will leave their job.
+The process began with data preprocessing, where we employed the Leave-One-Out Target Encoding technique to encode categorical variables, allowing for more accurate predictions.

+We then built and evaluated multiple machine learning models to determine whether an employee will leave.
+To gain deeper insights into the factors influencing employee turnover, we utilized Shapley Values, which helped us identify the key features that contribute to an employee's decision to quit.

 ---
 ### Built With